EduPH/Latent-Space-Topology-Evolution-in-Multilayer-Perceptrons/README.md

 # Latent Space Topology Evolution in Multilayer Perceptrons

-This repository provides tools for analyzing the topological structure of neural network latent spaces using techniques from computational topology.
-The primary focus is on visualizing and understanding how data representations evolve through the layers of a neural network by constructing and analyzing simplicial complexes.
+This repository provides tools for analysing the topological structure of neural network latent spaces using techniques from computational topology.
+The primary focus is on visualising and understanding how data representations evolve through the layers of a neural network by constructing and analysing simplicial complexes.

 ## Overview

 Neural networks transform data through a series of layers, gradually reshaping the representation space to make classification or regression tasks easier.
 This repository implements a novel approach to understanding these transformations by:

 1. Constructing Vietoris-Rips complexes at each layer of the network
-2. Analyzing the topological features of these complexes
+2. Analysing the topological features of these complexes
 3. Tracking how data points "flow" through the network using community detection
-4. Visualizing trajectories to reveal how the network separates different classes
+4. Visualising trajectories to reveal how the network separates different classes

 ## Features